Kobe-Martinez/pythagorean-triple-finder/README.md

 ## File Output

-- Outputs the missing value of a Pythagorean triple or `-1` if no triple exists.
+- Outputs the missing value of a Pythagorean triple or `-1` if no triple exists

 - **Example Output**:
   ```bash